Premier League Power Rankings: Here are the top 20 players

 [ MORE: How to watch PL in the USA ]

-Stars from Tottenham, Southampton, Liverpool and Leicester dominate our seventh player Power Rankings and there are plenty of new signings who have impressed early in the season and are making their mark.
+Stars from Tottenham, Chelsea, Southampton, Aston Villa and Leicester dominate our eighth player Power Rankings and there are plenty of new signings who have impressed early in the season and are making their mark.
 Simply put: there are a few stars signings consistently in the top 20, but there is plenty of movement up and down the rankings.

 [ VIDEO: Premier League highlights ]